dhr412/winmap/README.md

 **WinMap** is a cross-process memory modification utility for Windows.
 It allows reading and writing memory in another process by specifying a process ID, memory address, data type, and value.

+> Warning: This tool can modify the memory of running processes.
+Incorrect usage can corrupt data, crash applications, or cause system instability.
+Only use this on processes you own or have explicit permission to modify.
+Use with caution and always test on non-critical processes first.

 ## Installation

 ### From Releases